adr/madr/README.md

 ## Apply It To Your Project

-You can apply it to your project by copying the whole `docs` folder in the root of your project.
+You can apply it to your project by copying the whole `docs/adr` folder in the root of your project.
 When adding a new architectural decision:

-1. Copy `template.md` to `ADRnnnn-t.md`, where `nnnn` indicates the next number in sequence and `t` the title with dashes.
+1. Copy `template.md` to `NNNN-title-with-dashes.md`, where `NNNN` indicates the next number in sequence.
-2. Edit `ADRnnnn-t.md`.
+2. Edit `NNNN-title-with-dashes.md`.
+3. Update `index.md`, e.g., by executing `adr-log -d .`
+   You can get adr-log from <https://github.com/adr/adr-log>.

 ## Background Information

-The template is based on [DecisionCapture](https://github.com/schubmat/DecisionCapture/) by [@schubmat](https://github.com/schubmat/).
-For more information on ADRs check <http://adr.github.io>.

 The [Y-Statements](https://www.infoq.com/articles/sustainable-architectural-design-decisions) are the most prominent alternative of this template.
 They are even shorter as their minimal form is just one sentence: